Is a Personal Loan Installment or Revolving Credit?

 As the name would suggest, personal loans are used to cover personal expenses.
 Some of those may include things such as:

-- Regular expenses like groceries, bills, rent or a mortgage.
+• Regular expenses like groceries, bills or rent.

 What do lenders consider when you apply for a personal loan?